- Capital Group

 Malindi and Diani

-These are towns of interest to wealthy tycoons especially because of the warm weather which many doctors recommend for people in advanced age.
+These are towns of interest to wealthy tycoons especially because of the warm weather which many doctors recommend for people of advanced age.

 Malindi, for example, is home to Billionaires Resort, a luxury serviced apartment hotel, commoned by high-end travellers which is also the retirement home of former Formula One star Flavio Briatoire.